Tonksthebear/gaggle/memory-bank/activeContext.md

 - Implemented the channel creation flow:
   - Updated the `Gaggle::ChannelsController` to include `new` and `create` actions.
   - Created the `app/views/gaggle/channels/new.html.erb` view with a form to create new channels.
   - Styled the form using Tailwind CSS.
+The project doesn't need to have tailwind because the styles come with the gem.
+If you want to contribute, you have to have the tailwind gem and have it running with the options `-i app/assets/stylesheets/application.css -o app/assets/gaggle/builds/application.css`
   - Added an "Edit" button to the channel show view, styled with Tailwind CSS.
 - Implemented the Goose creation and edit flow:
   - Updated the `Gaggle::GooseController` to include full CRUD actions.